 At the same time, the list of marketing automation platforms continues to grow with new tools hitting the scene every year, making it harder than ever to find the right platform for you.

-Despite an endless variety of marketing automation services to choose from, I’m going to focus on five of the most popular & highly-rated services for SMEs:
+Despite an endless variety of marketing automation services to choose from, I’m going to focus on seven that stood out after reviewing over 100+ email marketing & automation tools.